LuxCoreRender/LuxCore/README.txt

 - OpenEXR authors http://www.openexr.com/ (not used anymore);
 - FreeImage open source image library.
 See http://freeimage.sourceforge.net for details.

-This software is release under GPL License (see COPYING.txt file).
+This software is released under GPL License (see COPYING.txt file).